The Garden Shed: Meet the Garage’s Sophisticated Cousin

 Ideally, your shed will complement your house.
 With so many styles available—from a charming cottage-look to a Quaker-style barn—you can even mimic your own home’s style for a more uniform, intentional look.
 One way to do that is to use the same roof line, roof material and color.
-If you’re going the custom route, you really can go all out incorporating different architectural elements—finials, dormers, shutters, a cupola …the works!
+If you’re going the custom route, you really can go all out incorporating different architectural elements—finials, dormers, an Interior Shutter Installation, a cupola …the works!
 Paint it a color that complements your whole outdoor space—perhaps the color of your house or trim, or a favorite neutral.

 Using these tips and considerations, you can have a garden shed that is both functional and visually pleasing.
 Though our shed tends to get a little messy, I do have a place to start seedlings.
 I can locate my garden gloves on any given day, and I have potting soil on hand at all times.
 My husband can park his lawnmower with joyful abandon (and I can do the same with my car in the garage!).
 With planning, you too can create a charming outbuilding that suggests a hideaway of garden treasures.